0xb01u/Hermes/README.md

+# This software is outdated and no longer maintained

+Please, use the new re-implementation of Hermes found [here](https://github.com/mdccUva/hermes), which uses Rust instead of JavaScript + Node.js.

+This version of Hermes is severly outdated and does not work with current versions of Discord.js.
+The new re-implementation linked above uses an updated framework that supports Discord's current API (including slash commands).

+The original README is included below.

-﻿# Hermes - The Messenger of the Gods
+# Hermes - The Messenger of the Gods

 Hermes is a version of [Cerberus](https://github.com/0xb01u/Cerberus/) (a Discord bot) that, instead of simulating http://frontendv.infor.uva.es or similar request queues, serves as intermediary with them.